twobeers75/TRANSECT/README.md

 ### ALSO NOTE: You need to have the appropriate DB installed (previous step) for the following commands to work.
 If you only installed the RECOUNT3 BRCA DB, only run the RECOUNT3 BRCA test.

 ### RECOUNT3 (approx. 10mins on first run)
-# change into the top directory of SCA
+# change into the top directory of TRANSECT
-# SCA saves output in the run folder so best to create one specifically for each run
+# TRANSECT saves output in the run folder so best to create one specifically for each run
-cd <path to>/SCA/output/RECOUNT3
+cd <path to>/TRANSECT/output/RECOUNT3
 mkdir -p ESR1_BRCA_test
 cd ESR1_BRCA_test
 # Now, run the RECOUNT3 prepare script on the BRCA data, investigating the gene ESR1, with all outputs.
 Again, if this is a first time analysis, the script will autmatically install all requirements so it will take a while but, next time will be quick!
-<path to>/SCA/bin/R3_analyse_GOI.sh -p BRCA -g ESR1 -s mRNA -t 3 -a
+<path to>/TRANSECT/bin/R3_analyse_GOI.sh -p BRCA -g ESR1 -s mRNA -t 3 -a

 ### GDC-TCGA
-# SCA saves output in the run folder so best to create one specifically for each run
+# TRANSECT saves output in the run folder so best to create one specifically for each run
-cd <path to>/SCA/output/GDC
+cd <path to>/TRANSECT/output/GDC
 mkdir -p ESR1_BRCA_test
 cd ESR1_BRCA_test
 # Now, run the GDC-TCGA prepare script on the BRCA data, investigating the gene ESR1, with all outputs
-<path to>/SCA/bin/GDC_TCGA_analyse_GOI.sh -p TCGA-BRCA -g ESR1 -s mRNA -t 3 -a
+<path to>/TRANSECT/bin/GDC_TCGA_analyse_GOI.sh -p TCGA-BRCA -g ESR1 -s mRNA -t 3 -a

 ### GTEx
-# SCA saves output in the run folder so best to create one specifically for each run
+# TRANSECT saves output in the run folder so best to create one specifically for each run
-cd <path to>/SCA/output/GTEx
+cd <path to>/TRANSECT/output/GTEx
 mkdir -p ESR1_Breast_test
 cd ESR1_Breast_test
 # Now, run the GTEx prepare script on the Breast data, investigating the gene ESR1, with all outputs
-<path to>/SCA/bin/GTEx_analyse_GOI.sh -p Breast -g ESR1 -s mRNA -t 5 -a
+<path to>/TRANSECT/bin/GTEx_analyse_GOI.sh -p Breast -g ESR1 -s mRNA -t 5 -a
 ```

 ## Output